Breakdown of sequential tunnel ionization in ultrashort electromagnetic pulses: Signatures of collective tunneling

 At the maximum of the field (\ref{E(t)}), the effective potential barrier along the trajectories satisfying (\ref{pattern}) takes the form

-where $I_p=I_{p1}+I_{p2}$ is the total ionization energy, $E_0=0.035$.
-Fig.\ref{fig:potential_barrier}(b) demonstrates that all trajectories satisfying (\ref{pattern}) encounter a potential barrier separating the area where the initial state is bound and the continuum, confirming the tunneling nature of this ionization channel, see the SM for further details.
-Crucially, the barrier minimizes its width exactly through the lateral electron separation.
-This explains why signatures of the collective tunneling are absent in our and earlier \cite{becker-prl00,lein_prl00} 1D TDSE calculations.
-Note, that the picture of collective tunneling we elaborate here differs fundamentally from that introduced in \cite{zon-jetp99,becker-prl00}, where the electrons were assumed to tunnel along a straight 1D line a single quasi-particle with neglect of the Coulomb repulsion.
+where $I_p=I_{p1}+I_{p2}$ is the total ionization energy, and $E_0=0.035$ is the field amplitude value.
+Fig.\ref{fig:U_Ip} shows that all trajectories satisfying (\ref{pattern}) encounter a potential barrier separating the area where the initial bound state is located and the continuum, confirming the tunneling nature of this ionization channel.
+Remarkably, the barrier minimizes its width exactly through the lateral electron separation, so that the 2D character of the electron motion makes the collective tunnel effect possible.

+Next, we examine the behavior of the wave function under condition (\ref{pattern}).
+Fig.\ref{fig:x1_same_x2_y1_anti_y2} shows the time evolution of $|\Psi(x, y; x, -y)|^2$.
+The probability density flows through the spatial region where the potential barrier $U(x,y)$ is the thinnest, exhibiting the distribution typical for tunneling.
+It is seen that with the electric field growing, the electron flux appears near the most probable trajectories (black dashed curves in Fig.\ref{fig:U_Ip},\ref{fig:x1_same_x2_y1_anti_y2}) passing through the narrowest part of the barrier.

+The distributions of Fig.\ref{fig:x1x2y1y2} are shown for time instants {\em well after} the electric field maximum ($t_{\rm max}=T/2=1$ fs).
+To confirm that condition (\ref{pattern}) is satisfied during the tunneling process rather than after ionization, we examine the wave function within the sub-barrier region.
+Fig.\ref{fig:y1y2_detailed_evol} shows the lateral distribution at $x_1=x_2=5$, a position under the potential barrier, for the initial state (a.1, a.2) and at $t=1.0$ fs, when the field reaches its maximum (b.1, b.2).
+The pronounced maxima along $y_1=-y_2$ (b.1, b.2) demonstrate that the correlated configuration is already present during tunneling process.
+This confirms that the trajectory (\ref{pattern}) is dominant in the sub-barrier evolution of the two-electron wave packet.

+Note that the tunneling mechanism revealed here differs fundamentally from the collective channel proposed in \cite{zon-jetp99}, where the electrons were assumed to tunnel as a single quasiparticle, neglecting electron-electron repulsion.
+We have shown that the Coulomb repulsion creates an additional non-trivial potential barrier, whose width is minimized when electrons are laterally separated, $y_1=-y_2$.
+This explains why collective tunneling signatures are absent in 1D TDSE simulations \cite{becker-prl00,lein_prl00}, where the transverse separation required for barrier narrowing cannot occur \cite{becker-prl00,lein_prl00}.